Twisted Conjugacy in Direct Products of Groups: Introduction

 We define \(\Reid[\phi]\) to be the set of all \(\phi\)-equivalence classes and the \emph{{Reidemeister} number \(R(\phi)\) of \(\phi\)} as the cardinality of \(\Reid[\phi]\).
 Note that \(R(\phi) \in \N_0 \cup \{\infty\}\).
 Finally, we define the \emph{Reidemeister spectrum} to be \( \Spec_R(G) := \{ R(\phi) \mid \phi \in \Aut(G)\}. \) We say that \(G\) has the \emph{\(\Rinf\)-property} if \(\SpecR(G) = \{\infty\}\).
 In that case, we also write \(G \in \Rinf\).

 The concept of Reidemeister numbers arises from Nielsen fixed-point theory, where the topological analog is used to count and bound the number of fixed-point classes of a continuous self-map, and it is strongly related to the algebraic one introduced above, see \cite{Jiang83}.
+Besides fixed-point theory, twisted conjugacy also has its applications in representation theory (see \eg \cite{FelshtynLuchnikovTroitsky15,Springer06}), Galois cohomology (see \eg \cite{Serre97}) and isogredience classes (see \eg \cite{FelshtynTroitsky15}).

 For many (families of) groups, it has been determined what their Reidemeister spectrum is and/or whether or not they possess the \(\Rinf\)-property, \eg certain subgroups of infinite symmetric groups \cite{Cox19}, extensions of \(\SL(n, \Z)\) and \(\GL(n, \Z)\) by countable abelian groups \cite{MubeenaSankaran14} and Houghton groups \cite{JoLeeLee17}.
 We refer the reader to \cite{FelshtynNasybullov16} for a more exhaustive list of examples.